 The temperature of the media should also be considered when selecting a pressure sensor to ensure the sensor can function in the range of the system.

 Pressure port and process connection options generally have male and female options and the standard connection depends on the application.

-British Standard Pipe (BSP)- Large diameter pressure connectors are needed for lower pressure ranges
+British Standard Pipe (BSP) -- Large diameter pressure connectors needed for lower pressure ranges